equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 ## Conclusion

-Using Astro 2.0 changed my view, previously I only really used Astro for simplistic sites where content doesn't really change but with the addition of content collections & type schemas it really is nice to work with.<br />
+Using Astro 2.0 changed my view, previously I only really used Astro for simplistic sites where content doesn't really change but with the addition of content collections & type schemas it really is nice to work with.

+<i class="fa fa-link"></i> <a href="https://astro.build/blog/astro-2/" target="_blank" rel="noopener noreferrer">Astro Blog - Introducing Astro 2.0</a>

 I started porting the site over to Astro as a weekend project but ended up working on it in my spare time in the week as it was so interesting to work with.

 There are still features in Gatsby that Astro lacks (prefetch, image processing).